Steven Martini

-Steven Martini is a writer, actor, composer, editor, and singer/songwriter.
-His first break was as Cadet Alex J. Stone in Major Payne.
+Steven Martini is an American writer, actor, composer, editor, and singer/songwriter.
+His first break as an actor was as Cadet Alex J. Stone in Major Payne.
 He and his brother Derick Martini wrote the films Smiling Fish and Goat on Fire and Lymelife.
 Based on experiences from the Martinis' childhood, Lymelife won the FIPRESCI award at the 2008 Toronto International Film Festival, and premiered at the 2009 Sundance Film Festival.
-Martini is also known for being the singer/songwriter for the Los Angeles-based band The Spaceship Martini.
+Martini is also known for being the singer/songwriter for the Los Angeles–based band The Spaceship Martini.

 Personal life

 After the release of Major Payne, Martini moved to Los Angeles to work in film and television.
 Derick soon followed suit, and, before long, they started making Smiling Fish and Goat on Fire, in which they play the titular brother characters.
 The Martini brothers have gone on to portray Alex and Morris Karnofsky in Louis, a silent film they co-wrote, based on the historical brothers who helped Louis Armstrong get his first trumpet.

 The story of Lymelife is based on Steven and Derick's childhood in the New York suburbs of Long Island.
 After the incidents of the film, Steven moved from Long Island back into his birthplace of New York City, where he attended the Professional Children's School.
 There, he met the Culkin brothers, who portrayed the Martini brothers on film.
 It was during this period that Steven met Adrianna, whose father had Lyme disease.
 This relationship is the basis of the love story between Rory Culkin and Emma Roberts in the film.

 During the Sundance Labs, Kieran Culkin played the role of Scott, which is based on Steven, and later was played by his brother Rory Culkin.
 Steven played Jimmy, the role eventually played by Kieran, and based on older brother Derick.
 Alec Baldwin played their father.
 His brother William Baldwin co-produced Lymelife.